hikaruyamagishi/hikaruyamagishi.github.io/_pages/teaching.md

 ### Debating Globalization.
 Ernesto Zedillo.

-An undergraduate and graduate seminar in Spring 2020.
-I was a grader with office hours, and assisted with the transition from in-person to online as the school closed due to the pandemic.
+An undergraduate and Global Affairs seminar on globalization.
+I was a grader with office hours.
+Conducted in person and online in Spring 2020.

 <details>
   <summary>Student Evaluations</summary>